Thanks a Million! 25 Ways to Say “Thank You” in English

 In casual and less formal settings such as with friends, family or even strangers, you could say:

 Not at all.

 If someone thanks you for a meal or a service, you could express that you’re pleased that you’ve had the opportunity to dine or work with them by saying:

 It’s my pleasure.

-With this long and varied list of words and phrases in your vocabulary, you can now begin adapting them to your own use.
+With this long and varied list of English phrases and words in your vocabulary, you can now begin adapting them to your own use.